 #1.
 I’m pretty sure that Kauffman’s trick isn’t the maneuver I accidentally invented in Amherst, so I deserve zero credit for inventing his trick.
 Come to think of it, I don’t deserve credit for inventing “my” trick either.
 With very few exceptions (like Fermat), the mathematical community rightly honors the people who share their discoveries, not the people who claim to have made discoveries but don’t give the details, saying “I don’t have room” or “I forgot”.

 #2.
-All morphogenetic/multi-dimensional kidding aside, the most likely explanation for what happened is that I misdirected my attention somehow.
+I put in the references to morphogenetic fields and higher dimensions as a sly hint that I was being facetious in my description of Kauffman’s trick, but judging from the responses I’ve gotten, I see that I was being too subtle.
+It’s a joke!
+But all kidding aside, the most likely explanation for what happened to me in Amherst is that I misdirected my attention somehow.
 If I could learn to misdirect other people’s attention in the same way, I’d have a pretty cool trick!

 Martin Gardner, “Doughnuts: Linked and Knotted”.
 See Chapter 5 in Gardner’s book “Knotted Doughnuts and Other Mathematical Entertainments” or Chapter 20 in “The Colossal Book of Mathematics”.